 - Internal Collection Inventory.
 These ICDAs collect configuration data about filesystems, such as storage size, filesystem type, and storage used.
 These ICDAs also collect configuration data about interfaces, such as physical address, operational status, and IP addresses.
-In the ScienceLogic platform, the available Data Models for this Application Type are Filesystem Inventory and Interface Inventory.
-Use these ICDAs to monitor inventory processes, like process collect.py, which runs every 2 hours. - Internal Collection Performance.
+In SL1, the available Data Models for this Application Type are Filesystem Inventory and Interface Inventory.
+Use these ICDAs to monitor inventory processes, like process_collect.py, which runs every 2 hours. - Internal Collection Performance.
 Collects data about availability and latency, device information (system description, system uptime, system local), filesystem performance, and interface performance.
-In the ScienceLogic platform, the available Data Models for this Application Type are Availability, Filesystem Performance, SNMP Detail (includes Uptime, Description, and Locale), and Interface Performance.
+In SL1, the available Data Models for this Application Type are Availability, Filesystem Performance, SNMP Detail (includes Uptime, Description, and Locale), and Interface Performance.
 Use these ICDAs to monitor performance collection processes, like process_check.py, which runs every 5 minutes.